nextflow-io/nextflow/docs/config.rst

 NXF_ORG                     Default `organization` prefix when looking for a hosted repository (default: ``nextflow-io``).
 NXF_GRAB                    Provides extra runtime dependencies downloaded from a Maven repository service.
 NXF_OPTS                    Provides extra options for the Java and Nextflow runtime.
 It must be a blank separated list of ``-Dkey[=value]`` properties.
-NXF_CLASSPATH               Allows to extend the Java runtime classpath with extra jar files or class folders.
+NXF_CLASSPATH               Allows the extension of the Java runtime classpath with extra JAR files or class folders.
-NXF_ASSETS                  Defined the directory where downloaded pipeline repositories are stored (default: ``$NXF_HOME/assets``)
+NXF_ASSETS                  Defines the directory where downloaded pipeline repositories are stored (default: ``$NXF_HOME/assets``)
 NXF_PID_FILE                Name of the file where the process PID is saved when Nextflow is launched in background.
 NXF_WORK                    Directory where working files are stored (usually your *scratch* directory) NXF_TEMP                    Directory where temporary files are stored NXF_DEBUG                   Defines scripts debugging level: ``1`` dump task environment variables in the task log file; ``2`` enables command script execution tracing; ``3`` enables command wrapper execution tracing.
-NXF_EXECUTOR                Defines the default process executor e.g. `sge` NXF_SINGULARITY_CACHEDIR    Directory where remote Singularity images are stored.
-When using a computing cluster it must be a shared folder accessible to all computing nodes.
+NXF_EXECUTOR                Defines the default process executor e.g. `sge` NXF_CONDA_CACHEDIR          Directory where Conda environments are store.
+When using a computing cluster it must be a shared folder accessible from all computing nodes.
+NXF_SINGULARITY_CACHEDIR    Directory where remote Singularity images are stored.
+When using a computing cluster it must be a shared folder accessible from all computing nodes.
 NXF_JAVA_HOME               Defines the path location of the Java VM installation used to run Nextflow.
 This variable overrides the ``JAVA_HOME`` variable if defined.
 NXF_OFFLINE                 When ``true`` disables the project automatic download and update from remote repositories (default: ``false``).
 JAVA_HOME                   Defines the path location of the Java VM installation used to run Nextflow.